About the Program

 What is the Racial Justice Training Program?

-The Racial Justice Training Program (RJTP) is a cohort-based, semester-long racial and social justice education program geared towards academic advisors.
+The Racial Justice Training Program (RJTP) is a cohort-based racial and social justice education program geared towards academic advisors.
 Participants will further develop their awareness, knowledge, and skills needed to better serve students who identify as Black, Indigenous, and People of Color (BIPOC), thus also enhancing support for students from other historically minoritized groups.
 In order to engage meaningfully, applicants should have some familiarity with racial justice tenets and a willingness to participate with head, heart, and hand.

 Program Goals